top of page

 Acupuncture

-Acupuncture is one of many methods we apply within physiotherapy as an integrated approach to the management of pain and inflammation.
+Acupuncture is one of many treatment methods used within physiotherapy as part of an integrated approach to the management of pain and inflammation.
 We use it to trigger the body’s healing chemicals to aid recovery, enhance rehabilitation and improve quality of life.
 Research supports the use of acupuncture, particularly in the management of pain.

 Pain Relief